Bekind-Labs/tracker-boot-action/README.md

 - 🚀 **Automatic Story Starting**: Automatically starts stories when commits are pushed
 - ✅ **Story Completion**: Marks stories as finished when success criteria are met
 - 🔔 **CI Failure Notifications**: Notifies Tracker Boot when CI pipelines fail
-- 🔍 **Smart ID Detection**: Extracts story IDs from commit messages automatically

 ## Usage

 ### Prerequisites

-1. A Tracker Boot account and API token
+- A Tracker Boot account and API token
-2. A GitHub repository with GitHub Actions enabled
+- A GitHub repository with GitHub Actions enabled
-3. Story IDs in your Tracker Boot project (9-digit numbers, e.g., 200011863)
+- Story IDs in your Tracker Boot project (9-digit numbers, e.g., 200011863)

 ### Setup